Staff and Management

-As of December 31, 2020, JOS has 12 members of staff (all in the JOS premises in Bali).
+As of December 31, 2020, JOS has 10 members of staff (all in the JOS premises in Bali).
 Two cooks, one driver, two security, one nanny, and one cleaner, who take care of the 27 children who reside onsite.
-They are supported by five office staff who both manage Bali operations and undertake supervision of the 35 JOS children who have been reunified with their families across the Indonesian archipelago.
+They are supported by three office management staff who manage Bali operations, undertake senior supervision of the children in-house, and implement ongoing support for JOS children who have been reunified with their families across the Indonesian archipelago.

 DOB 14/2/70.
 Australian-born, Sarah has resided in Indonesia since 1991.
 A business professional with long-term JOS board membership, she was selected to take over JOS management in February 2020

 Born in The Netherlands and residing in Bali since 2007 is an expert on human and children rights.
 His Ph.D. research (2020) focused on the change of culture of submitting children to orphanages and the legal aspects to this in Denpasar.

 Resided in Bali for the last 32 years, and having founded Montessori School Bali in 1998, She is committed to children’s education.
 Her involvement with JOS began in 2016.

 Indonesian, has more than 17 years of working in multinational companies with accounting and human resource backgrounds.
 Recruited as JOS General Manager since November 2019.